Hercule Poirot: Chief Inspector James Harold Japp

-Japp is a Scotland Yard Inspector and appears in many of the stories trying to solve cases that Poirot is working on.
+Japp is a Scotland Yard Inspector and appears in several stories trying to solve cases that Poirot is working on.
 Japp is outgoing, loud, and sometimes inconsiderate by nature, and his relationship with the refined Belgian is one of the stranger aspects of Poirot's world.
 He first met Poirot in Belgium in 1904, during the Abercrombie Forgery.
 Later that year they joined forces again to hunt down a criminal known as Baron Altara.
 They also meet in England where Poirot often helps Japp and lets him take credit in return for special favours.
 These favours usually entail Poirot being supplied with other interesting cases.

-In Agatha Christie's Poirot Japp was portrayed by Philip Jackson.
+Japp appears in seven of the 19 Poirot novels published between 1920 and 1940 (mostly in a minor capacity in his earliest appearances), and 15 short stories originally published between 1923 to 1947.
+He is also referenced (without making an appearance) in a handful of other Christie novels, the last reference being in 1948.
+Adaptations of Christie's work, particularly the TV series Agatha Christie's Poirot (in which Japp was portrayed by Philip Jackson) tend to rewrite her stories to give Japp more prominence, or even insert Japp into stories in which he did not originally appear.
+In the original Christie novels and stories, Japp is a recurring character but not a consistent presence in Poirot's career ... and a character who is not seen at all over the final 28 years of the series.

 In the film Thirteen at Dinner (1985), adapted from Lord Edgware Dies, the role of Japp was taken by the actor David Suchet, who would later star as Poirot in the ITV adaptations.